kant01ne/pinf/README.md

 Five
 ```

 Note that Pinf will not add new lines to the input file.
-For this, you can use [anew](github.com/tomnomnom/anew).
+If that's what you want to achieve, you can use [anew](github.com/tomnomnom/anew).

 # Install

 ```
-▶ go get -u github.com/nkxxkn/pinf
+▶ go get -u github.com/NkxxkN/pinf
 ```

 # Credits

-This tool was greatly inspired from anew from [TomNomNom](https://github.com/tomnomnom).
+This tool was 100% inspired from `anew` from [TomNomNom](https://github.com/tomnomnom).